Dodge Street / US 6 and North 72nd Street

 Phase Two added an upper level Food Court.
 The 14-bay culinary complex was enclosed with a Teflon-coated, tent-type roof.
 A multilevel parking garage, accommodating over 2,000 autos, was also built that connected into a 2-level North Wing.
 This mall extension contained twenty-seven stores and services, including a 2-level (216,500 square foot) Dillard's.

 The all-new CROSSROADS MALL was rededicated with a circus-themed celebration, which commenced on August 24, 1988.
 The complex now covered approximately 969,500 leasable square feet and contained ninety-eight tenant spaces.
-A first anchor store rebranding had taken place on August 8, 1987 when the Brandeis store became a Des Moines-based Younkers ["yonk-erz"].
+The first anchor store rebranding had taken place on August 8, 1987 when the Brandeis store became a Des Moines-based Younkers ["yonk-erz"].

-A subsequent face lift was done between April and November 1998.
+A mall-wide face lift was done between April and November 1998.
 The Main Entrance was refurbished, new lighting and signage installed and an updated logo introduced.
 Five stores joined the retail roster; Vanity, Pacific Sunwear, Deb Shop, The Children's Place and Chili's Grill & Bar.

 Younkers was shuttered in January 2005.
 The building was razed in July, with a 1-level (91,238 square foot) Target opening on July 19, 2006.
 Dillard's was downsized to a Clearance Center in January 2008.
 The store closed for good in August of the same year.